How to Pay Back OSAP in 5 Easy Steps

 Step 1: Graduate or leave your full-time education

-Before you start paying back OSAP, you need to either graduate from your program or leave your full-time studies entirely.
+Before repayment begins, you must either graduate from your program or leave full-time studies.

 Step 2: Estimate how much you’ll need to pay each month